MicroEJ/docs/ApplicationDeveloperGuide/managedc/getting_started.rst

 For further details, refer to the following sub-sections:

 - :ref:`managedc.compilation`: Instructions on how to compile and link an existing C or C++ project to WebAssembly.
-- :ref:`managedc.binding`: Information on how to seamlessly link your Java and Managed C code.
+- :ref:`managedc.binding`: Information on how to seamlessly link your Java code and Managed C code.
 - :ref:`Linear memory <managedc.linear.memory>`: Instructions to configure WebAssembly Linear memory.
 - :ref:`wasm.wasi`: Explore WASI, the WebAssembly System Interface implemented by MicroEJ.
 - :ref:`Troubleshooting <managedc.troubleshooting>`: Help with resolving common issues when working with Managed C.